Crawford's gray shrew: Water Loss

 Because of its diet, the Crawford's gray shrew must expel a large amount of nitrogenous waste from its body, which has a potential for a large loss of water when urinating.
 However, it is able to reduce water loss from urine, as well, by concentrating urea in the urine.
 The urine is four times more concentrated than that of a human, thus saving a huge amount of water.

 This species also conserves water by being nocturnal, unlike other shrews, which hunt day and night to avoid starvation.
 To keep from losing any water from its victims, it will bite off the legs and then crush the prey's head so as not to kill it but to keep it fresh and unable to move.

 Since water loss is a huge problem for this shrew, it has adapted by reducing two major causes of water loss.
 While breathing, Crawford's gray shrew inhales air warmed to body temperature and absorbs water vapor from the nasal walls.
 Exhaled air is cooled as the air is exiting, and the water vapor from the air condenses on the nasal passage.
 This keeps in more water than if the air were exhaled at body temperature.
-Water loss is reduced even more through respiration because it takes fewer breaths than other shrews and it has the lowest resting metabolic rate of all shrew species.
+Water loss is reduced even more through respiration because it takes fewer breaths than other shrews, and has the lowest resting metabolic rate of all shrew species.